caderek/gramma/README.md

 By doing so, your project will not depend on your user's setting.
 It is useful when you want to share your project with others, for example via Git repository.

-During initialization Gramma will ask you if you want to add a Git hook (`commit-msg`).
+During initialization, Gramma will ask you if you want to add a Git hook (`commit-msg`).
 It will create a hook (appending to the existing one or creating new).

 You can toggle Git hook via: